sphinx-gallery/sphinx-gallery/doc/configuration.rst

 Show signature
 ==============

-By default, Sphinx-gallery writes a **Generated by ...** notice in the generated output.
+By default, Sphinx-Gallery writes a **Generated by ...** notice in the generated output.

 The ``show_signature`` parameter can be used to disable it.